My Own Advice for Someone Recently Diagnosed With Psoriasis

 Last updated: January 2022

-After I was diagnosed with psoriasis more that 10 years ago, my life definitely changed as I had to adapt to the new situation.
-I was scared, confused and felt alone, but now I know that almost anyone newly diagnosed with psoriasis is probably feeling the same way.
+I was diagnosed with psoriasis more than 10 years ago.
+My life changed.
+I had to adapt to the completely new diagnosis and lifestyle.
+I was scared, confused, and felt alone.
+Now I know that almost anyone newly diagnosed with psoriasis is probably facing those same feelings.

-Over the years my condition grew up with me, or shall I say that I have learned how to deal with it.
-While every experience will be personal, there are a number of things I’ve learned while living with psoriasis that I would tell a person recently diagnosed with the disease.
+I grew up with psoriasis and my psoriasis grew up with me.
+I've certainly learned a lot about how to manage it.
+While every experience will be personal, there are a number of things I've learned while living with psoriasis that I would tell a person recently diagnosed with this chronic condition.

 People will stare, no matter how understanding they are

 One of the challenges that I think anyone with a chronic skin condition has to come to terms with is the fact that people will stare no matter what.
 Some will stare because they are concerned about your skin, others won’t stare at all, but you'll see the concern in their eyes.

 You need to get used to it, but it shouldn't stop you from going out.
 My psoriasis never stopped me from making my dreams a reality such as visiting a waterpark.

 One of the most successful strategies to deal with people I met was being open about my condition.

 Especially when my skin got very bad and the newly met people kept staring at me I would say ‘Hi, it’s my skin condition – It’s not contagious’ and that would usually help to put people at ease.

 Traveling with psoriasis is possible if you plan ahead and get prepared.
 I have traveled to more than 70 countries so far for shorter and longer trips, but I always follow a few steps before I go anywhere.